For students interested in making some money, and participating in a real-world business management internship during January.

 The Quinn for New York intern and fellowship programs are designed to be an enriching educational experience, where participants will engage in daily field activities, learn from and have access to seasoned campaign staff, and hear from a variety of political guest speakers.

-To apply for an internship or a fellowship with the Quinn for New York campaign, visit http://beam.to/CAMPAIGNQUINNINTERN, call us at 212-470-9154, or email us at firstname.lastname@example.org
+To apply for an internship or a fellowship with the Quinn for New York campaign, visit http://beam.to/2013INTERNSHIPSQUINN or call us at 212-470-9154, or email us at firstname.lastname@example.org

-Queens College has launched a new program, the Dean's Young Professionals Program, designed to better prepare our top students for internships and jobs.
+The Dean's Young Professionals Program at Queens College, is designed to better prepare our top students for internships and jobs.
 The program is open to students who have a minimum GPA of 3.5.
 The program, is designed to help place business students and students with majors in demand by businesses into internships and career jobs.
 We have formed a network of alumni and friends of the college who will be actively trying to place Queens College's best students.

 If you are interested in pursuing the program, please complete the following steps: